BEVERLY HILLS IS FACING A PUBLIC SAFETY CRISIS.

 How Will We Keep The Area Near The Metro Safe?

 To make matters worse, Metro stations are opening soon at La Cienega/Wilshire and Wilshire/Rodeo.
-The city has committed to staffing them 24/7 — but with current staffing levels, the question is how?
+The City has committed to staffing them 24/7 — but with current staffing levels, the question is how?

 What else will be cut?
 Or will public safety continue to be threatened?